-Whether you partner with a 3PL e-commerce fulfillment company, like Crown LSP Group, work with a dropshipper or fulfill your orders by yourself, the e-commerce fulfillment process follows the same pattern.
+Whether you partner with a 3PL e-commerce fulfillment company, like Crown LSP Group, work with a dropshipper or fulfill your orders by yourself, the process follows the same pattern.

 This stage of the fulfillment process ensures you have the space to house your inventory to fulfill customers’ orders later on.

 This stage of the fulfillment process ensures you always have products on the shelf.
-Inventory management involves inventory monitoring, forecasting and restocking.
+Inventory management involves monitoring, forecasting and restocking inventory.
 The goal is to maintain an optimal level of product in the warehouse.

 Inventory management is essential because too much inventory leads to poor cash flow, more payment for storage and selling outdated products.
 On the other hand, too little inventory leads to backorders and unsatisfied customers.

 Order management covers everything about receiving and tracking orders from your customers.
 Proper order management involves integrating your sales channels — whether Shopify, Amazon, eBay or other merchants — with your warehouse management system to ensure real-time notification and processing of orders.